Nkfree/DynamicHP-WIP-/README.md

 ## To do

-1. Exception for actor that is already killed.
-2. Configurable variable that could scale/rise the starting health of an actor.
+1. Configurable variable that could scale/rise the starting health of an actor.

 Thanks to David C. for explanations on this topic.